larsbopark/fuzzing-lecture/exercise/1/a/README.md

 ## Prerequisites
-We make sure that the docker container is running if not the container can be launched by running the script `build-docker.sh`.
+We make sure that the docker container is running if not the container can be launched by running the script `build-docker.sh` (if this does not work, try running the `.bat` instead.

 ## Compiling and Running the Application
 The source code is provided, but in order to do a correct blackbox fuzz test, we must **avoid** viewing the content.